 For each screening type, you can configure helpful, informative text to display on the Here's what you might get page header.
+For example, "You can apply online using the Apply button, print the application and mail it to the office, or visit our office and speak to a caseworker."

-This text is configured in the How to apply rich text editor in the administration application.
-For more information, see "Configuring screening display information" on page 159.
+You can configure this text in the How to apply rich text editor in the administration application.
+For more information, see "Configuring screening display information" on page 158.